jlegatheaux/cnss/README.md

 public void on_receive(int now, DataPacket p);
 ```

-Given a data packet from another node, process it.
+Given a data packet from another node, here it is and process it.
 Parameter: *p* the received packet.

 ```java
 public void showState(int now);
 ```

-Prints application state table(s) to the screen in a users previously agreed format.
+Prints application state table(s) to the screen in a previously agreed format of users of a simulation.
+This up call is called at each time step where there is a correspondent event directed to the node, see the section on the configuration file.

 The node processing steps application algorithm can use public methods of the class DataPacket as well as the following down calls: